Permify/permify/docs/documentation/docs/getting-started/examples/google-docs.md

 **manager:** A relationship between users who are authorized to manage the group.
 This relationship is defined by the `@user` annotation on both ends, and by the `@group#member` and `@group#manager` annotations on the ends corresponding to the group entity member and manager.

-**member:** A relationship between users who are members of the group.
+**direct_member:** A relationship between users who are members of the group.
 This relationship is defined by the `@user` annotation on one end and the `@group#member` and `@group#manager` annotations on the other end corresponding to the group entity member and manager.

 The group entity has one action defined: